silviot/edx-platform-wiki/xblock-and-course-addressing.md

 ### Change all Studio urls to no longer parse id components
 * no need to leave deprecated urls in place

+### Change roles.py and enrollment to use new course ids
+* while continuing to provide backward compatibility for existing course ids in the `org/partial/run` format.

 ### Change any other edx platform accessors or manipulators of id fields or url patterns